 What is the number one thing I can do to make the reel creation process go smoothly for everyone?

 As we all know, good pre-production is key!
 This means careful planning.
 My strong advice is to carefully look at your work and seek out opinions and feedback before we get started.
 Should you include that student film?
 Ask your agent first.
 Is that old low-budget short up to par?
 Ask your industry buddy first.
 It would be a shame to gather footage, turn it over to me, have me convert it, watch it, think about it very deeply and work it into an edit, only to have you change your mind about wanting it in your reel.
 Don’t worry — you’re more than welcome to change your mind.
-But the more you screen your work in pre-production, the faster (and cheaper!) things will be in post.

 Are there copyright issues to consider when posting clips of my films & commercials online?